tyhurson/cellscript.io/README.md

 This code is licensed under the [MIT License](./LICENSE), which grants permission to download, use, modify, or distribute the code.

 ## Contributing
-Cellscript Empire is open source, meaning anyone can contribute.
+cellscript.io is open source, meaning anyone can contribute.
 See the [Contributing](./CONTRIBUTING.md) guide for more details.